“How Much Does It Cost?”

 If you read no further, here are ballpark ranges for what to expect your project to cost based on the most common types of projects below:

-These projects will range considerably based on scale and complexity, though typically range from into six figures on the high end with an extremely feature-rich or large-scale site to as low as $15,000 for a more foundational, smaller content-driven website.
+The scope and complexity of these projects can vary significantly, with engagements typically ranging from six figures on the high end for very feature-rich or large-scale sites with multiple integrations, to $30,000 on the lower end for high-performing, marketing-focused websites with simpler functionality needs.
 There’s a wide range in the middle of these extremes, and that’s where most projects fit.
 Expect a website redesign project to last from two months to a year on the extremes, 3-6 months being most common.